utdata/icj-class/js/js-class-02.md

 ## Property vs method

-Because they look similar and can get confusing, let's discuss the difference between properies and methods.
+Because they look similar and can get confusing, let's discuss the difference between properties and methods.

 A JavaScript "property" is something about an object.
 Like its datatype (string vs integer) or its length ("Bye" is three characters long).
 To call it, add a period after the variable name.